Sch3lp/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 ### Carly Robinson - Mentoring Junior Engineers at Slack HQ <a name="#Carly_Robinson">&nbsp;</a>
+Up until a year and a half ago, Carly Robinson was a musical theatre actress, until she decided she wanted to make a huge career switch and become a software engineer.
+In this talk she tells her story of how and why she was able to achieve this goal at Slack HQ.

+#### Imposter syndrome
+Coming from a family of artists, she had no idea she would one day discover a love for software engineering and a drive to learn the craft.
+Starting off with with several coding boot camps like codecademy and hackbright (a women-only software engineering school at San Francisco), she felt the imposter syndrome creeping in even before she even got started.
+We, as a tech industry, need a culture of empathy and inclusion in order to make sure no talent is wasted because of this.

+#### The promise of mentorship
+When we promise aspiring software craftsmen and -women so-called mentorship, we have to make sure we deliver on this promise.
+Company culture drives how we learn and grow and can even hinder mentorship.

+#### What Slack does right
+#### Take of the training wheels
+#### Positive culture of learning

 ### Randall Koutnik - Implementers, Solvers and Finders <a name="#Randall_Koutnik">&nbsp;</a>